PhD scholarships in the Digital Transformations Hub (DTH)

 New PhD applicants

-You must hold a conditional or unconditional offer to study a PhD with an entry date by 1 October 2021.
+You must hold a conditional or unconditional offer to study a PhD with us.

 Current PhD students